Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • gastroenterological profile (acute pancreatitis, cirrhosis, intestinal obstruction);

-Often, the condition is recorded with chest injuries, poisoning with chemicals and drugs, burns and extensive intoxication of the body.
+The condition is often recorded due to chest injuries, poisoning with chemicals and drugs, burns and extensive intoxication of the body.

 Kinds

-• hydrostatic develop in conditions when there is an increase in intracapillary hydrostatic pressure, and blood plasma enters the intercellular space, and then into the alveoli.
+• hydrostatic develop in conditions when intracapillary hydrostatic pressure increases, and blood plasma enters the intercellular space and then into the alveoli.
 The main causes are circulatory disorders, cardiac dysfunction, obstructive manifestations, pulmonary embolism;

-• membranogenic are noted when the integrity of the walls of the capillaries or alveoli is violated, followed by the penetration of fluid into the pulmonary space.
-The main reasons are pneumonia, sepsis, ingestion of toxins.
+• membranogenic are observed when the integrity of the walls of capillaries or alveoli is violated, with subsequent penetration of fluid into the pulmonary space.
+The main causes are pneumonia, sepsis, and toxins entering the body.

 There are 4 variants of the course of this disease:

-• fulminant- develops rapidly, in a few minutes.
-As a rule, it is fatal;
+• fulminant– develops rapidly, in a few minutes.
+As a rule, it ends in death;

-• spicy- characterized by a rapid (up to 4 hours) increase in manifestations.
-Often develops with craniocerebral trauma, myocardial infarction, anaphylactic shock;
+• spicy– characterized by a rapid (up to 4 hours) increase in manifestations.
+Often develops with traumatic brain injury, myocardial infarction, anaphylactic shock;

-• subacute- differs in a wave-like course, with a gradual increase in symptoms.
-Most often observed with intoxication of the body of various origins;
+• subacute– characterized by an undulating course, with a gradual increase in symptoms.
+Most often observed during intoxication of the body of various origins;

-• protracted- proceeds without pronounced clinical signs, typical of chronic diseases of the lungs and cardiovascular system.
+• protracted– occurs without pronounced clinical signs, typical of chronic diseases of the lungs and cardiovascular system.
 It can develop over several days.

 Causes